Mortgages and Loans

 - If you are having difficulties meeting your loan or mortgage repayments, speak to your lender.

-- The Guernsey Citizens Advice Bureau may be able to help you if you are having difficulty in meeting your loan or mortgage repayments by helping you to identify a revised repayment plan.
+- Citizens Advice Guernsey may be able to help you if you are having difficulty in meeting your loan or mortgage repayments by helping you to identify a revised repayment plan.

 - Do not take a loan from someone local who is not registered with the Commission without asking why they are not registered.